 Finally, although this report deals with the criminal justice system, much of the solutions lie elsewhere.
 Young adult offenders often come from disadvantaged areas where poverty and social exclusion are rife.
-In deprived areas in Scotland, for instance, one in 29 young men aged 23 were in prison.
-Many young offenders are themselves
+In deprived areas in Scotland, for instance, one in 29 young men aged 23 were in prison.14 Many young offenders are themselves

-&lt;sup>9 Other departments have a distinct approach to young adults, for example through Public Service Agreement 16, the Cabinet Office has engaged Local Authorities in providing ongoing support for defined groups of vulnerable young adults.
+Other departments have a distinct approach to young adults, for example through Public Service Agreement 16, the Cabinet Office has engaged Local Authorities in providing ongoing support for defined groups of vulnerable young adults.
 There are also varying levels of housing benefit for young adults, as well as promised extra support through raising the participation age, and guaranteed jobs, apprenticeships or training for unemployed young adults.

-&lt;sup>10 Home Office Minority Ethnic Groups and Crime: Findings from the Offending, Crime and Justice Survey 2003, 2004 The BME population is on the whole younger than the white population in Britain.
+10 Home Office Minority Ethnic Groups and Crime: Findings from the Offending, Crime and Justice Survey 2003, 2004

+The BME population is on the whole younger than the white population in Britain.
 For example, in 2007 the mean age of the BME population was 27 years old, compared to 40 years old for white population.

-Ministry of Justice's Statistics on Race and the Criminal Justice System 2007/08, p.
-174 (prison population by ethnicity and age group, as of 30 June 2008) The Cabinet Office, Short Study on Women Offenders, May 2009 HM Chief Inspector of Prisons, Report on an unannounced short follow-up inspection of HMYOI Rochester, 16-18 February 2009 Houchin R, Social Exclusion and Imprisonment in Scotland, Caledonian University, 2005.
+11 Ministry of Justice's Statistics on Race and the Criminal Justice System 2007/08, p.
+174 (prison population by ethnicity and age group, as of 30 June 2008)

-the victims of crime.
+12 The Cabinet Office, Short Study on Women Offenders, May 2009 the victims of crime.
 Indeed, young adult men are most likely to be victims of crime of any group in society.
 In 2006, 50 percent of 18-24 year-olds who had offended in the previous month had also been the victim of personal crime in the same period.
-Recent Edinburgh University research shows that being a victim is an influencing factor in becoming a perpetrator of crime.
+Recent Edinburgh University research shows that being a victim is an influencing factor in becoming a perpetrator of crime.15